 - Support student-led initiatives to create a campus culture of involvement

 - Increase support for student health and wellbeing, with a specific focus on mental health

 - 22% of Vancouver students and 24% of Okanagan students live on campus

-- NSSE, New to UBC and an International Student Barometer Survey are completed annually, informing decision making
+- Surveys such as New to UBC, Undergraduate Experience Survey, NSSE and the International Student Barometer Survey are completed annually, informing decision making

-- An integrated Centre for Student Involvement and Careers bringing together career development support, student leadership and professional skills development is in implementation phase
+- An integrated Centre for Student Involvement and Careers bringing together career development support, student leadership and professional skills development was implemented

 - First Collegia opened in Ponderosa for first year commuter students.

 - Students with concerns are identified as early as possible through Early Alert and connected to supportive resources and services.
 (2457 concerns from faculty and staff; 27% resulted in a reach out to students and 92% student accept the offer to meet with an advisor)

 - Student Code of Conduct sets clear expectations for student conduct on campus and through the Non-Academic Misconduct Process, over 90% of incidents are resolved through a restorative justice approach where an agreement is reached with the student that addresses impact on the community and connects the student to campus supports and services.

 - Canada West approved the Okanagan campus as members